artoolkit/ARToolKit5/README (ARToolKit for Android).txt

 This archive was assembled by:
     Philip Lamb
     http://www.artoolkit.org
-    2015-05-29
+    2015-07-31

 Requirements.
 -------------

 Requirements:
- * Android SDK Tools r12 (for Android 2.2/API 8) or later required, r22.6.2 (March 2014) or later recommended.
+ * Android SDK Tools r12 (for Android 2.2/API 8) or later required, r24.3.3 (June 2015) or later recommended.
- * Development of native ARToolKit for Android applications or requires Android NDK Revision 8b or later, revision 9d (March 2014) recommended.
+ * Development of native ARToolKit for Android applications or requires Android NDK Revision 10 (July 2014) or later, revision 10e (May 2015) recommended.
  * Use of the Eclipse IDE is recommended, and Eclipse project files are supplied with the ARToolKit for Android SDK.
  * An Android device, running Android 2.2 or later.
 Testing is not possible using the Android Virtual Device system.
  * A printer to print the pattern PDF images.